I

 39

-Such political connections would undoubtedly have been talked about in the family and would have impacted upon the life of the young William Irvine.
-Even in later years Irish politics was not far from the Irvine home.
-In 1889 Irish activist and former MP, John Dillon, on his fundraising tour of Australia and New Zealand, visited William Irvine's mother and sisters in Melbourne.20 Hill Irvine, William's father, was a solid friend of John Mitchel, and both his mother and father corresponded regularly with his exiled uncle.
+20 Hill Irvine, William's father, was a solid friend of John Mitchel, and both his mother and father corresponded regularly with his exiled uncle.
 As a child Irvine would have known his Mitchel cousins who came from France on a number of occasions to stay for extended periods at Dromalane.
 In 1874, when the sixteen year old William Irvine was in his last year at secondary school in Armagh, John Mitchel returned to Ireland accompanied by his Australian-born daughter Isabel.
 They stayed in Dublin, dined with Lady Wilde, Irish nationalist writer and mother of Oscar, and travelled north to see Mitchel's sisters in County Down.
 Early in the following year he returned again, having been persuaded to contest the British Parliamentary seat for Tipperary.
-His successful election here was major news throughout the country with some of the biggest gatherings ever seen taking place in Tipperary town and Clonmel as thousands came out to see and hear Mitchel who was accompanied on the hustings by his son, the Civil War veteran James Mitchel and his sister Henrietta, William Irvine's aunt and wife of MP John Martin.21
+His successful election here was major news throughout the country with some of the biggest gatherings ever seen taking place in Tipperary town and Clonmel as thousands came out to see and hear Mitchel who was accompanied on the hustings by his son, the Civil War veteran James Mitchel and his sister Henrietta, William Irvine's aunt and wife of MP John Martin.

 He had been proud too, of the distinguished name that had been mentioned – the name of John Mitchel.
 He had never shrunk for one moment, no matter what his position was, to maintain the great respect which he had always felt for a man of such fortitude, such courage, and such true nobility of character.
 (Hear, hear).
-Bad, indeed would it be if any feelings political or otherwise, were to blind them to the respect and devotion which they owed to such characters.26
+Bad, indeed would it be if any feelings political or otherwise, were to blind them to the respect and devotion which they owed to such characters.

 John Mitchel's connections with Australia date from 1853 when he arrived in Van Diemen's Land with the dubious distinction of being the first Irish nationalist to have